EltonChang1/MarketPulse-AI/README.md

-# MarketPulse AI
+# MarketPulse

-MarketPulse AI is a full-stack market intelligence and portfolio platform.
+MarketPulse is a full-stack market intelligence and portfolio platform.

 Feel free to check it out here: [text](https://marketpulse-ai-rho.vercel.app/)